- 1 Is Renouncing US citizenship and Retiring Abroad Easy?

 Exit Tax is More than Just Mark-to-Market

 There is another misconception, that exit tax only involves a mark-to-market on various assets — but that is also incorrect.
-There may be other exit tax implications, such as Specified Tax Deferred Accounts — which are deemed distributed on the day before expatriation (such as certain IRAs).
-In addition, there are also deemed distributions for Deferred Compensation that is considered ineligible (primarily any non US based pension plans) — and depending on the application of any step-up basis and how much pension has been accrued during the time period of person was a US Citizen — the Exit Tax on that alone can be substantial.
+There may be other exit tax implications, such as Specified Tax-Deferred Accounts — which are deemed distributed on the day before expatriation (such as certain IRAs).
+In addition, there are also deemed distributions for Deferred Compensation that is considered ineligible (primarily any non-US-based pension plans) — and depending on the application of any step-up basis and how much pension has been accrued during the time period of person was a US Citizen — the Exit Tax on that alone can be substantial.

-Still have US Income?
+Do You Still have US Income?

 Even after you formally renounce your US Citizenship, you may still have income generated from US sources.
 Since after you renounce, you will be considered a Nonresident Alien, the income will either be withheld at a flat 30% tax rate (FDAP) or considered Effectively Connected Income (ECI), which usually requires the taxpayer to still file a tax return (1040NR).